 In a four-star review of the original production, LondonTheatre.co.uk said the featured ‘two huge central roles, had an intensely atmospheric feel, and really should not be missed’.

 Summer and Smoke will be produced by the Almeida and Sonia Friedman Productions and it has designs by Tom Scutt, lighting by Lee Curran, sound by Carolyn Downing, compositions by Angus MacRae and casting by Julia Horan.

-Summer and Smoke tickets go on sale on Wednesday 13th June.
+Summer and Smoke tickets are on sale now.